TregliaRaphael/QMC5883l_compass_stm32_c/README.md

 # QMC5883l_compass
-C implementation of QMC5883l driver
+C implementation of QMC5883l driver for STM32 devices using  stm32fxxx_hal drivers

 ### To use it